brefosco/hp-test/README.md

 # Harry Potter Mischief Managed App

-This is a React application built with TypeScript and Vite that uses the Harry Potter API to display a list of characters and spells.
+This is a React application built with TypeScript and Vite that uses the Harry Potter API to display a list of characters.
 The app allows users to view all characters, students, and staff, navigate between views, favorite characters, and set their preferred house.

 ## Table of Contents